jonathanw82/network_test/README.md

 In the meantime, if an internet connection is detected, the program will display connection established, then boot the Jukebox software removing the problem of any security issues.

-After 8 times if a connection is not detected, the program will display, no internet connection and then close.
+After 8 times if a connection is not detected, the program will display, no internet connection and then reboot the computer.

 After writing the program it was then converted to a (.exe) file, by auto-py-to-exe to make the program easily executable on a windows platform.
 ##